International Communist Current: Political positions and intervention

 The ICC's conception of practical activity within the day-to-day struggles of the working class was set out in a "Reply to our critics".
 The organisation's French section was heavily involved in the steelworkers' struggle in 1979.
 The ICC has defined itself as anti-freemasonry, stating that "As exploiting classes, these enemies of the proletariat necessarily employ secrecy and deception both against each other and against the working class."

+Member parties

 Publications

 The ICC publishes its theoretical quarterly International Review in English, French, and Spanish.

 It publishes regular agitational articles (in its printed press and/or on its web site), in the following languages: English, French, Spanish, German, Italian, Dutch, Turkish, Tagalog, and Portuguese.

 It also publishes less regularly or occasionally in Russian, Hindi, Bengali, Korean, Persian, Japanese and Swedish.

-It has also published basic texts in Greek, Finnish, Chinese, and Hungarian.
+It has also published basic texts in Greek, Finnish, Chinese, Arabic and Hungarian.

 India

 Communist Internationalist is the press of the International Communist Current in India.
 It publishes pamphlets, leaflets and statements in English, Hindi and Bengali.